arduino/help-center-content/content/Software Support/Upload/If-your-board-is-not-detected-by-Arduino-IDE.md

 1. Find the reset button on the board.

-2. Press the button two times in succession.
+2. Press the button two times in quick succession.

    ![The RESET button on Arduino Zero with an "x2" label graphic.](img/zero-reset-button-double.png)

-3. An orange LED will fade in and out, indicating that the board is in bootloader mode,
+3. An on-board LED will fade in and out, indicating that the board is in bootloader mode.

 4. Check the board selector or _Tools > Port_ again to see if your board is now detected.

+### 4. Check if your board appears as "Unknown" or as a board with a different name

+* **Unknown Devices**: If the board selector in Arduino IDE displays “Unknown” devices, refer to [If there are “Unknown” devices in the board selector and without a board name in the Tools > Port menu](addlink) instead.

+* **Incorrect Board Identification**: If Arduino IDE incorrectly identifies your board with a generic name or as a different board type, see [If Arduino IDE detects a different board than the one you've connected](https://support.arduino.cc/hc/en-us/articles/12070802257436-If-Arduino-IDE-detects-a-different-board-than-the-one-you-ve-connected) instead.

-### 4. Check for additional system information
+### 5. Check for additional system information

-If Arduino IDE is not displaying a port for your board, you may still get some information by using a dedicated software utility:
+If Arduino IDE is not displaying a port for your board, you can use a dedicated software utility to confirm whether the board is recognized by your computer:

 <table>
   <tbody>